mbaumer/us_hep_funding/docs/_states/PA.md

 [Back to top](#top)
 ## PA-15 -- Rep. Glenn Thompson (R) -- [Wikipedia](https://en.wikipedia.org/wiki/PA-15)
 ### Committees
-Glenn Thompson is the #2 Democrat on the House Subcommittee on Early Childhood, Elementary, and Secondary Education
+Glenn Thompson is the #2 Republican on the House Subcommittee on Early Childhood, Elementary, and Secondary Education

 ### HEP Grants
 ```